Machine Learning with R Basel R Bootcamp |

 label = round(accuracy_agg$mae, 2))

 Now it’s time to do a classification task!
 Recall that in a classification task, we are predicting a category, not a continuous number.
-In this task, we’ll predict whether or not a college is Private or Public, this is stored as the variable college_train$Private.
+In this task, we’ll predict whether or not a college is Private or Public, this is stored as the variable college_train$Private

-# Look at the class of the variable Private, should be a factor!
+as follows.# Look at the class of the variable Private, should be a factor!

 class(college_train$Private)